ivanursul/ivanursul/articles/java/maps.md

 *HashMap* is implementation of Map based on HashTable.
 The advantage is that the execution time remains constant even for large sets.
 In other words *HashMap* is used if the speed is important to you and iteration order is not your primary focus.

+For adding an element, the requirements are key and value.
+As it is said, key are used to retrieve values and in this case it can be **null**.
+HashMap generate a hashcode for the key and check if there is any value associated to it.
+If it is, then HashMap returns the value, otherwise it adds value associated to the key.

 **Example**
 ```
 import java.util.HashMap;
 import java.util.Map;

 public class Demo {

     public static void main(String[] args) {

         Map fruits = new HashMap();

         // Adding fruits.
         fruits.put("Banana", 1);

         fruits.put("Apple", 12);

         fruits.put("Avocado", 8);

         System.out.println("Fruits: " + fruits.size());